 Healing from infidelity is going to happen progressively.
-There is no quick fixes for recovering from an affair or recovering from adultery.
+There are no quick fixes for recovering from an affair or recovering from adultery.

 The majority of the questions will be from the spouse who was betrayed and it is up to the unfaithful spouse to answer the questions honestly.
 It may seem easier not to talk about the affair but having looming questions surrounding it will prevent the marriage from truly recovering.

-Infidelity in marriage is a topic that requires a lot of discussion.
+Infidelity in marriage is a topic that requires a lot of discussions.

 One should never expect easy forgiveness but an infidelity in marriage can be forgiven with time.
 It would also be helpful in getting to know the different infidelity recovery stages.

-Whether you choose to bury the past, start afresh and move together or decide to part ways, knowing these infidelity recovery stages will help you to heal from the aftermath of infidelity in marriage and also help you find answer to the question, “how to recover from an affair in your marriage?”.
+Whether you choose to bury the past, start afresh and move together, or decide to part ways, knowing these infidelity recovery stages will help you to heal from the aftermath of infidelity in marriage and also help you find answers to the question, “how to recover from an affair in your marriage?”.